VolodymyrKopach/hibody-platform/docs/STANDARDIZED_IMAGE_SIZES.md

-# 📐 Standardized Image Sizes for HiBody Platform
+# 📐 Standardized Image Sizes for TeachSpark Platform

 ## Overview

-This document defines the standardized image sizes for all age groups and image types in the HiBody educational platform.
+This document defines the standardized image sizes for all age groups and image types in the TeachSpark educational platform.
 These sizes ensure consistency, optimal performance, and age-appropriate visual design.

 ## 🎯 Design Principles